ITenthusiasm/react-uncontrolled-inputs/README.md

 ## "But What about Complex Forms?"

 Although we've covered how to handle form submissions and how to work with inputs without state, some of you are probably wondering about more complex situations.
 Someone may say, "Formatting is a common use case, and you can't format inputs without state."
-Actually, [I've written another article](https://github.com/ITenthusiasm/react-formatted-inputs) that proves you _can_ format inputs without state... and perhaps more cleanly too.
+Actually, [I've written another article](https://thomason-isaiah.medium.com/do-you-really-need-react-state-to-format-inputs-9d17f5f837fd) that proves you _can_ format inputs without state... and perhaps more cleanly too.

 Are you wondering about form validation?
 [There are native API's for that](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) which don't require a frontend framework.
-And they may [make styling easier than you expect](https://developer.mozilla.org/en-US/docs/Web/CSS/:valid).
+And they may [make styling easier than you'd expect](https://developer.mozilla.org/en-US/docs/Web/CSS/:valid).

 Are your form validation use cases more complex?
 Or perhaps you need access to more precise information, like whether or not a field has already been visited?
 Then [React Hook Form](https://react-hook-form.com/) is an _excellent_ solution worth checking out.
 It basically seeks to provide these common form features while minimizing the number of state variables, re-renders, and unnecessary abstractions in your code.
 It plays very nicely with basic HTML/CSS/JS too!

 (If you're familiar with `Formik`, then I'd recommend trying out `React Hook Form` if you haven't done so yet.
-This is mainly because `Formik` takes a state-first approach, thus increasing your re-renders. `Formik` also makes it more likely that you'll drift to unnecessary abstractions prematurely -- like abstracted components -- when simple HTML could suffice just fine.
-That's not to say that `Formik` is bad library.
-But it'll likely be harder to reap the benefits mentioned in this article if you heavily depend on `Formik` by default.)
+This is mainly because `Formik` takes a state-first approach, thus increasing your re-renders. `Formik` also makes it more likely that you'll drift towards unnecessary abstractions prematurely — like abstracted components — when simple HTML could suffice just fine.
+That's not to say that `Formik` is a bad library.
+But it'll likely be harder for you to reap the benefits mentioned in this article if you heavily depend on `Formik` by default.)

 ## Let's Be Honest...

 React is a _great_ frontend framework.
 This can be seen clearly by how widely it's used and appreciated.
 And without their innovation, other loveable frameworks like Vue may not have turned out as nicely as they have today.

 But if we're being honest, React has its downsides.
-And one downside that seems to be common (at least from my experience) is an over reliance on state.
+And one downside that seems to be common (at least from my experience) is an over-reliance on state in the React community.
 We saw it with `redux`.
 And we still see it today with `form`s.
 This over reliance on state often makes us look past solutions that are staring us right in the face.
 (For instance, using the regular form features with pure HTML and JS.)
 And it results in code that may be less efficient or less easy to maintain.

 We've been pre-wired to rely on state.
 But there's more that's possible with plain old HTML/CSS/JS than we'd think.